microsoft/ebpf-for-windows/docs/GettingStarted.md

    4. Unload the program from system under test by running `delete program <id>` on the netsh prompt, where <id> is the ID noted above.

 ### socket_tests.exe
-This application loads `cgroup_sock_addr.o` eBPF program and attaches to hooks to handle various socket operations.
+This application loads the `cgroup_sock_addr.o` eBPF program and attaches to hooks to handle various socket operations.
 Currently it tests authorizing ingress and egress connections based on entry in a map passed to the program.

 ### Using tracing
 eBPF for Windows uses ETW for tracing.
 A trace can be captured in a file, or viewed in real-time.